International Summer School in Refugee Law and Rights

 - The Temporary Protection Directive and Refugee Rights

-- Refugee Reception and Integration Rights –Central-eastern Europe
+- Refugee Reception and Integration Rights across Europe

-- Displacement as Humanitarian Emergency: Preparedness, Protection and Coordination of Aid Delivery to Ukrainians
+- Displacement as Humanitarian Emergency: Coordinated Aid Delivery to Ukrainians

 Instructors

-- Iryna Soldatenko, PhD in Sociology, Associate Professor, Applied Sociology and Social Communication Department, School of Sociology, V.N.
-Karazin Kharkiv National University
+- Dr. Olga Filippova, Associate Professor, School of Sociology, V.N.
+Karazin Kharkiv National University; Project Researcher, Karelian Institute, University of East Finland

-- Valeriy Reznikov, PhD in International Economy, Associate Professor, Dean of the School of International Economic Relations and Travel Business, School of International Economic Relations and Travel Business, V.N.
-Karazin Kharkiv National University
+- Dr. Valeriy Reznikov, Associate Professor, Dean of the School of International Economic Relations and Travel Business, School of International Economic Relations and Travel Business, V.N.
+Karazin Kharkiv National University, Ukraine

-- Olena Muradyan, PhD in Sociology, Associate Professor, Dean of the School of Sociology, V.N.
-Karazin Kharkiv National University
+- Dr. Olena Muradyan, Associate Professor, Dean of the School of Sociology, V.N.
+Karazin Kharkiv National University, Ukraine

 How to apply

-We invite you to register by sending the completed Application form together with the Motivation letter, CV (2 pages) to aurora.up@upol.cz before the 15st of June, 2022.
+We invite you to register by sending the completed Application form together with the Motivation letter, CV (2 pages), and your passport copy to aurora.up@upol.cz before the 15th of June, 2023.

 Previous schools